-(0 Lecture Hours 2.0 - 6.0 Lab Hours 1.0 - 3.0 Credit Hours) Prerequisites: Admission to the program or with the permission of the Department of Art chair.
+(0 Lecture Hours 2.0 - 6.0 Lab Hours 1.0 - 3.0 Credit Hours) Prerequisites: Admission to the program or with the permission of the Art Program Coordinator.
 Graduate Painting facilitates development of one's own visual language through research and incorporating critical discourse, advanced technical mastery, and professional practices.
 The course is designed as an introduction to graduate level investigations in painting and as such this course is repeatable and progressive up to 12 hours.